 The positioning process always starts with product positioning.
-This opinion was expressed by Regis McKenna (1985) in YuliPrihartini (2008: 20) which proposed the definition of product positioning as follows: 'The positioning process should begin with the product themselves.
+This opinion was expressed by Regis McKenna 12 985) in YuliPrihartini (2008: 20) which proposed the definition of product positioning as follows: 'The positioning process should begin with the product themselves.
 To gain a strong product positioning, a company must differentiate its product from all other products on the market.
-The goal is to give the product a unique position in the market place.
+The goal is to give the product a unique position in the result of the product au of the product au